kelsieflynn/automythserver/README.md

 	Just skip down to below the horizontal rule at "Welcome to Automythsvr HDHR EIT!"
 Yes I come with a disclaimer, live with it!
 If this bothers you that much, You probably should come with your own disclaimer.

 This is the short version!
+Some of this is what I wanted to say after I shut down my old site.
+Since I worked with Linux since about 1995, I figure I'm entitlied to use this site for my rants, if I so choose.
+I have code too :)

+So here we go:

 I have bi-polar disorder and non-military PTSD and it's widley known, I don't 'PLAY WELL' with others as well as most.
-However, I do share and give back.
+If you are my enemy and want to use this information, let me help you more.
+I never was on it and never will be.
+Now switch to the people that dont know me(almost everyone, you just read what I've wrote and formed your opinions from others opinions).
+I have been ostersized and downsized and critizied and last but not least stigmatized....Wa wah waaa.
+So what.
+I'm 47 years old and that's the best you could summate from a backwoods NON RECORDING JURISDICTION?
+Wow you impress and fool so easily.
+Did you really think I was going to go down by a  bunch of hillbilly overpaid unrecording MORONS?
+Even after I misteped and taked too much when I was angry?
+LOL Nope.
+I'm not done.
+I may be the strangest person you have ever heard of, still I'm me.
+You may not like my ways and methods but since I am not a criminal or pervert or even dangerous, other than my mouth....You can just enjoy, at will.
 Ocassionaly I find a person that tolerates me but I've always been a overly sensitive rebel loner, even before I acknowledged my mental difficulties.

 I did this project solo so far because I enjoyed it and it's even theraputic for me.
 Contrary to what other peoples opinions may be about my wide interests, I really like shell scripting/C/C++ and I will continue to do this.
 One day I expect to write it well enought that no one can tell I wrote it, the point is because of my stigma's I want to write my code anonymously, yet open source.
 So no one can say what I do is not worthy over and over, just because of my hard life and responses.
 Many wish to exile all those with mental difficulties from common social areas.
  Many of you work/live with mentally ill people every day whom are in denial.
  Perhaps they are that quiet person that never talks, then all of sudden when they do talk it appears over the top.
  Or perhaps its the person that talks all the time about every single piece of information that floats by their minds.